Consumer Protection

 Energy and Commerce Ranking Member Frank Pallone, Jr. (D-NJ) and Commerce, Manufacturing, and Trade Subcommittee Ranking Member Jan Schakowsky (D-IL) issued the following statement in response to the investigation into defective Takata airbag inflators.

 Energy and Commerce Ranking Member Frank Pallone, Jr. (D-NJ) and Commerce, Manufacturing, and Trade Subcommittee Ranking Member Jan Schakowsky (D-IL) issued the following statement today in response to the “Proactive Safety Principles” released by the National Highway Traffic Safety Administration (NHTSA) and a group of automakers.
-This voluntary agreement between the auto industry and federal regulators to examine cybersecurity concerns in vehicles does not amount to meaningful safety enhancements to ensure American drivers and passengers are safe on the road:

 Washington, DC- Today, Rep. Jan Schakowsky – joined by Energy and Commerce Ranking Member Frank Pallone (D-NJ), Rep. Bobby Rush (D-IL), Rep. Paul Tonko (D-NY), Rep. Peter Welch (D-VT), Rep. Joseph Kennedy (D-MA), Rep. John Sarbanes (D-MD) and Rep. G.K.
 Butterfield (D-NC) – introduced H.R.
 4187, The Secure and Protect Americans’ Data Act.
 The legislation would enhance data security and require prompt disclosure and credit monitoring in the event of a breach.